nicolasbeauvais/lari18n/readme.md

   - [X] Show the current element differently
 - [X] Use a filter to activate the plugin for admin / translator only
 - [X] Create a configuration file
-- [X] Handle new translation key added to a locale (translation upgrade)
+- [X] Handle new translation key added to a locale (translation update)
+- [ ] Handle translation key removed from a locale (translation update)
 - [X] Create a command to automatically update localisation file on watched files change

 ## Instalation